Model theory of operator algebras I: Stability: The order property

 Another remark for model-theorists is in order.
-In this definition we could have allowed $g$ to be an atomic formula, but we don't have an application of the more general definition.
+In this definition we could have allowed $g$ to be an arbitrary atomic formula, but we don't have an application for the more general definition.

 \begin{lemma} Assume $M$ is a separable tracial von Neumann algebra and $\cU$ is a nonprincipal ultrafilter on $\bbN$.
-If the relative commutant type of $M$ has the order property as witnessed by some $g$, then for every uncountable regular cardinal $\lambda$ the following are equivalent. \begin{enumerate} \item $\kappa(\cU)=\lambda$. \item The relative commutant $M'\cap M^{\cU}$ contains an $(\aleph_0,\lambda)$-$g$-gap. \end{enumerate} Note that $g$ and $\prec_g$ are isomorphism invariants for relative commutants. \end{lemma}
+If the relative commutant type of $M$ has the order property with respect to $g$, then for every uncountable regular cardinal $\lambda$ the following are equivalent. \begin{enumerate} \item $\kappa(\cU)=\lambda$. \item The relative commutant $M'\cap M^{\cU}$ contains an $(\aleph_0,\lambda)$-$g$-gap. \end{enumerate} Note that $g$ and $\prec_g$ are isomorphism invariants for relative commutants. \end{lemma}